 My Beginner Workout Routine

-Here are 2 slightly different versions of my own ideal weight training program for beginners with ANY goal.
+Here are 2 slightly different versions of my own ideal weight training program for beginners with ANY goal (especially people with “looks” related goals).
+Above all else, this has become my preferred beginner program:

 The Starting Strength Program